jlord/git-it-electron/README.md

 ## What to Install

-You will need this app, Git-it as well as a text editor.
-You'll also of course need Git and the first challenge in Git-it helps you get that set up.
+You will need this app, Git-it, git, and a text editor.
+The first challenge in Git-it helps you get that configured once installed.
 But if you want to get a head start, go for it!
 You'll continue to use Git and your text editor throughout your bright social coding future.

 As a part of the challenges you'll also create a (free) account on GitHub.
 If you've already got one, high-five!

-#### Git
+### Git

 On Windows, download standalone installer from [https://git-scm.com/download/win](https://git-scm.com/download/win).
 Use default or recommended settings while installing git.
 You need to the "Git Shell" tas your terminal.